 There also exists factors that may compel you to change your filters more frequently than dictated by the MERV on your furnace.
 Generally, households that keep pets, those with people who smoke, those living near construction sites or dusty environments as well as those who keep the doors and windows open for most of the day, should change the filter more frequently.
 This is because the filters are subjected to more air impurities than usual.
 Additionally, the frequency of changing the furnace filters increases during winter.

 In conclusion, regular maintenance of your air conditioning by a HVAC expert should give you a clear picture of how frequent your particular furnace should have a filter change.
 Also, keep an eye on your electric bill.
 A sudden hike on the power bill could be an indication of filter blockage that needs immediate attention.
-To have your furnace filter replaced, talk to our air conditioning repair technicians at Classic Air Conditioning, New Braunfels today!
+To have your furnace filter replaced, talk to our HVAC technicians at Classic Air Conditioning, New Braunfels today!